Non-Aligned Movement: Cuba's role

 In the 1970s, Cuba made a major effort to assume a leadership role in the world's non-alignment movement.
 The country established military advisory missions and economic and social reform programs.
 The 1976 world conference of the Non-Aligned Movement applauded Cuban internationalism, "which assisted the people of Angola in frustrating the expansionist and colonialist strategy of South Africa's racist regime and its allies."
 The next Non-Aligned conference was scheduled for Havana in 1979, to be chaired by Fidel Castro, with his becoming the de facto spokesman for the Movement.
 The conference in September 1979 marked the zenith of Cuban prestige.
 Most, but not all, attendees believed that Cuba was not aligned with the Soviet camp in the Cold War.

 However, in December 1979, the Soviet Union intervened in Afghanistan's civil war.
 Up until that time, Afghanistan was also an active member of the Non-Aligned Movement.
 At the United Nations, nonaligned members voted 56 to 9, with 26 abstaining, to condemn the Soviet Union.
-Cuba voted against the resolution, in support of the U.S.S.R.
-It lost its nonaligned leadership and reputation after Castro, instead of becoming a high-profile spokesman for the Movement, remained quiet and inactive.
-More broadly the Movement was deeply split over the Soviet–Afghan War in 1979, as many members of the Non-Aligned Movement, particularly the predominantly Muslim states, condemned it.
+Cuba voted against the resolution, in support of the USSR.
+It lost its nonaligned leadership and reputation after Castro, instead of becoming a high-profile spokesman for the movement, remained quiet and inactive.
+More broadly the movement was deeply split over the Soviet–Afghan War in 1979, as many members of the Non-Aligned Movement, particularly the predominantly Muslim states, condemned it.